satyamsah/satyamsah/assignment1/README.md

 # consuming the micoservies using UI
 we can access the link [here](https://github.com/satyamsah/microservice/tree/master/web) to access the web UI

-1) [Welcome.html](https://github.com/satyamsah/microservice/blob/master/web/Welcome.html) : Welcome link for all the services
+1) [http://localhost:8090/](https://github.com/satyamsah/microservice/blob/master/web/Welcome.html) : Welcome link for all the services.The API Gateway.

-2) [addemployee.html](https://github.com/satyamsah/microservice/blob/master/web/addemployee.html) : It will ask for basic info of new employee: Name,Designation, Department,Gender.
+2) [http://localhost:8090/addemployee.html](https://github.com/satyamsah/microservice/blob/master/web/addemployee.html) : It will ask for basic info of new employee: Name,Designation, Department,Gender.
 It will save the information in the employee table

-3) [addSalarySlab.html](https://github.com/satyamsah/microservice/blob/master/web/addSalarySlab.html) : It will ask for Department, Designation and Salary assigned.
+3) [http://localhost:8090/addSalarySlab.html](https://github.com/satyamsah/microservice/blob/master/web/addSalarySlab.html) : It will ask for Department, Designation and Salary assigned.
 The salary is mapped to dept and designation.
 It will save the information in the salaryslab table.

-4) [FindSalary.html](https://github.com/satyamsah/microservice/blob/master/web/FindSalary.html) : It will ask for Employee id to fetch the salary of the employee.
+4) [http://localhost:8090/FindSalary.html](https://github.com/satyamsah/microservice/blob/master/web/FindSalary.html) : It will ask for Employee id to fetch the salary of the employee.
 Only numeric values are allowed.
 It will contact both the employee table and  salaryslab table.
 The employee id is auto-genreted numeric and is hidden from user's input.
 It starts from 1.

 #### Note :